Yiroh/Yiroh/README.md

 ### 👋 Hi, I'm Joshua Talbot!

 🌟 Passionate about creating innovative software and games.
-🎮 Currently developing a **multiplayer racing game in Unity** with AI opponents.
+🎮 Currently developing a **multiplayer racing game in Unity** with AI opponents as well as an idle incremental game.
 💻 Open-source contributor for [Wealthfolio](https://github.com/Yiroh/Wealthfolio), enhancing portfolio management tools.

 ---